bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 However, other factors are available and may help in fee estimation, such as the day of the week since it's well-known the mempool usually empties during the [weekend].
 Or the hour of the day to predict recurring daily events such as [bitmex withdrawals].

-The idea is to apply Machine Learning (ML) techniques [^disclaimer] to discover patterns over this informations and see if it's enough to achieve good estimations.
+The idea is to apply Machine Learning (ML) techniques [^disclaimer] to discover patterns over these informations and see if they are enough to achieve good estimations.

-However this creates another problem, machine learning needs data, a lot of data to work well, is this information available?
+However this creates another problem, machine learning needs data, a lot of data to work well: is this information available?

 #### The question and the needed data